Key changes

 Records you must keep

 There are specific details you must record in a register of members.
-Your committee will also need to make sure it’s keeping all other records required under the new Act.
+Your committee will also need to make sure it’s keeping all other records required under the 2022 Act.

 How you can stay up to date